siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 - its energetic budget is not destroyed,
 - the full positive budget is recovered in the complementary surviving channel.

+This proves exact channel reduction, but not yet reduced propagation speed.

+If the surviving branch is read as the normalized Mach-Zehnder bright output, then its density is only $2|a|^2$ and it can carry the full two-beam budget at speed $c$ with no contradiction.
+The proposal's tested step is the stronger identification used in the main hypothesis block: the transported branch is the raw bright-overlap peak of density $4|a|^2$.
+Under that identification, letting it advance at speed $c$ would imply a carried flux larger than the available incoming budget, so reduced $c_{\mathrm{eff}}$ is required by conservation.

 In this interpretation, a dark fringe is a self-cancelled local recovery channel, and the complementary bright fringe is the surviving compressed